-Attachment A includes a toolkit for the design of bicycle and pedestrian treatments that supplement the County's design standards as well as be a guiding document for providing facilities that are an exception to the County's existing standards.
-This will be useful for helping to implement the proposed Roadway Bikeway Network classifications as well as address issues on local and undesignated roads as they arise.
-Some example treatments that will be included in the toolkit include:
+Attachment A includes a toolkit for the design of bicycle and pedestrian treatments that supplement the County's design standards and may be used as a guiding document for providing facilities that are an exception to the County's existing standards.
+This toolkit will be useful for helping the County implement the Roadway Bicycle Network classifications and address issues on local and undesignated roads as they arise.
+Some of the treatments identified in the toolkit include:

 - Multi-use path

-- Advisory Shoulder
+- Advisory shoulder

-- Buffered Shoulder
+- Buffered shoulder

 - Shoulder

-- Shared Lane Roadways
+- Shared-lane roadways

-- Limited Shoulder
+- Limited shoulder

-- Bicycle Climbing Shoulders
+- Bicycle climbing shoulders

-- Pedestrian Path (Side path)
+- Pedestrian path (side path)

-The above treatments may be used to address situations such on rural local roadways that are on-street alignments of the greenway system (i.e. "Park Roads"), that are part of the County's roadway bicycle network, or that have recreational or residential bicycle and pedestrian demand that warrants some level of protection (such as a mixed use path, shoulder bikeway, or advisory lanes) or, urban areas where the space typically allocated to standard bicycle lanes and sidewalks on both sides of the roadway could be utilized differently to provide facilities that are more comfortable for all roadway users (such as a multi-use path - parallel or above grade similar to a sidewalk).
+The treatments included in the toolkit may be used to address the need for bicycle and pedestrian facilities on rural local roadways that are on-street alignments of the greenway system (i.e. "Park Roads"), that are part of the County's roadway bicycle network, or that have recreational or residential bicycle and pedestrian activity that warrants some level of protection (such as a mixed use path, shoulder bikeway, or advisory lanes).
+The treatments may also be used in urban areas where the space typically allocated to standard bicycle lanes and sidewalks could be utilized differently to provide facilities that are more comfortable for all roadway users (such as a multi-use path - at the same grade, or above grade similar to a sidewalk).

-Implementation of some of the facilities and treatments in the toolkit may require a design exception or Department Director approval when inconsistent with the roadway standards.
+Implementation of the treatments included in the toolkit may require a design exception or Department Director approval when inconsistent with the roadway standards.